-6. LEASE COMMITMENTS
+7. LEASE COMMITMENTS

-CPAWS entered into a five year lease for office space including charges for telephone and internet services at the Bob Niven Centre at Canada Olympic Park in Calgary, Alberta, commencing on November 1, 2012.
-The date of physical occupancy was January 1, 2013.
-Future minimum lease and service payments at March 31, 2015 are as follows:
+CPAWS entered into a three year lease for office space including charges for telephone and internet services at the Bob Niven Centre at Canada Olympic Park in Calgary, Alberta, commencing on November 1, 2017 and expiring on October 31, 2019.
+Future minimum lease and service payments at March 31, 2018 are: